How Does Paradoxical Intention Therapy Work?

 Seeking help through reverse psychology methods in therapy

 You don't have to live in fear or face your fears on your own.
-A growing body of evidence suggests that online therapy can help individuals manage and overcome certain phobias, including behavioural and cognitive psychotherapy.
+A growing body of evidence suggests that online therapy can help individuals manage and overcome certain phobias, including behavioral and cognitive psychotherapy.
 For example, one study examined the effects of internet-based therapy on social phobia, particularly the fear of public speaking.
 The study utilized certain aspects of cognitive-behavioral therapy (CBT), including exposure therapy.
 Sometimes, a therapist may introduce the concept of paradoxical intention in a cognitive-behavioral therapy session.
 In cognitive-behavioral therapy, there’s usually a focus on how your thoughts impact your emotions and behaviors.
 Paradoxical intention may be a helpful strategy for cognitive-behavioral therapists to introduce to their clients.

 If you’re nervous about going into a therapist’s office to discuss your concerns, you might try online therapy with BetterHelp.
 You can speak with a therapist from the comfort of your own home and even reach out to them in between sessions if you are experiencing anxiety or have questions.